eigenwallet/rendezvous-server-docker-compose/README.md

-## Rendezvous
+# Rendezvous Server

-[Rendezvous points](https://docs.libp2p.io/concepts/discovery-routing/rendezvous/) are used for makers to make themselves discoverable to takers.
+[Rendezvous points](https://docs.libp2p.io/concepts/discovery-routing/rendezvous/) are used for [makers](https://github.com/eigenwallet/core/blob/master/dev-docs/asb/README.md#asb-discovery) to make themselves discoverable to takers (users running the eigenwallet).

 We need as many of them as possible to make the network redundant.

 If you have a small server, you can run a rendezvous point on it.
 It takes little to no resources.

-### Setup
+## How to run

 ```bash
 ./setup-rendezvous.sh